Monoidal Jantzen filtrations: Introduction

 \begin{Thm}[= Theorem \ref{Thm:adapted}] The analog of Conjecture \ref{conjF} for $\Cc_w$ is true when the reduced word $\ii$ is adapted to a quiver. \end{Thm}

-In fact, when the reduced word $\ii$ is adapted to a quiver $Q$, we have a geometric interpretation of the quiver Hecke algebra due to Varagnolo-Vasserot \cite{VV11} and the relevant mixed product modules in terms of the equivariant perverse sheaves on the space of representations of the quiver $Q$, which appear in the construction of the canonical bases of quantized enveloping algebras due to Lusztig \cite{LusB}.
-Theorem \ref{Intro:adapted} can be proved by applying the aforementioned strategy for Theorem \ref{Intro:simply-laced} to this geometric situation.
+In fact, when the reduced word $\ii$ is adapted to a quiver $Q$, we have a geometric interpretation of the quiver Hecke algebra due to Varagnolo-Vasserot~\cite{VV11} and the relevant mixed product modules in terms of the equivariant perverse sheaves on the space of representations of the quiver $Q$, which appear in the construction of the canonical bases of quantized enveloping algebras due to Lusztig~\cite{LusB}.
+Theorem \ref{Intro:adapted} can be proved by applying the strategy as in Section \ref{Ssec:strategy} to this geometric situation.

-We can expect our theory extends to other frameworks, such as to the coherent Satake category \cite{cw} or to the representation theory of $p$-adic groups.